Stock market prices for gold and silver

 silver

-So, the market prices are formed by the demand to supply ratio.
-This ratio in its turn is affected by various economic, politic, military, climatic and demographic factors and sets of factors.
-All kinds of market manipulations also have a dramatic influence on this index.
+To begin with, market prices are primarily driven by the interplay of supply and demand.
+This correlation, in turn, is impacted by various economic, political, military, climatic and demographic factors and sets of factors.
+A large number of other market manipulations are also at play and exert a powerful influence on this index.

-The most obvious answer sounds like this: «We can not do it for the same reason that prevents us from purchasing wheat, beef, coffee and other goods for market prices».
-Exchange goods are always sold in large lots.
-In order to buy gold for its market price in the stock market you have to be an extraordinarily rich person.
-In the stock market gold is sold in moulded unsightly bars with ragged edges.
-During the cooling of metal golden bars are deformed.
-Each bar weighs 400 oz.
-According to the LBMA (London Bullion Market Association) standards, this quantity is equal to 12 kilograms of gold with a fineness of at least 995.
+The most obvious reply is this: it can’t be done for the same reason that traders can’t purchase wheat, beef, coffee or other goods at market prices.
+Tradable commodities are always sold in bulk.
+In order to buy gold at market price on the stock market one would have to be an extraordinarily rich person.
+Gold is sold on the open market in the form of moulded unsightly bars with ragged edges.
+During the cooling process, the metal in gold bars is subject to deformation.
+Each bar weighs about 400 oz.
+In accordance with the standards adhered to by the London Bullion Market Association (LBMA), this amount is equal to 12 kg of gold with a purity of at least 99.5% fine gold.

-But even if you have enough money in order to buy one or more golden bar, it gives you neither the right nor the opportunity to purchase gold for its market price.
-You don't only have to be rich enough, but you also must become a bidder officially.
-If you want to purchase gold online in the stock market personally, without dealing with exchange brokers, it is also going to be quite an expensive option.
+However, even if you have enough money to buy one or more gold bars, this gives you neither the right nor the ability to purchase gold at market price.
+You not only have to be rich enough, you also need to become a full-fledged trader.
+If you want to purchase gold online on the open market personally, bypassing exchange brokers, it will also be quite an expensive option.

-Direct participation in gold exchange trades is mostly expansive, so only serious and large traders, like central banks, mints and the world's top gold manufacturers can afford it.
+Direct participation in gold exchange trading does not come cheap, so only serious and large traders, such as central banks, mints and leading global gold miners, can afford it.

-If you are just an ordinary oligarch who can sometimes purchase a couple of 12 kg golden bars after breakfast, even in this case you have to deal with an authorized commercial agent.
-Of course there is going to be an additional charge for his services.
-Taking part in gold trading is a certain kind of business, not an unselfish hobby or some kind of charity.
-Of course you can pay for direct participation in gold trading, like any other common oligarch would.
-But, in the first place, if you only plan to buy gold occasionally, these expenses will be ungrounded, to say the least.
-In the second place, the final cost of gold would be affected by the right to participate in the exchange trades.
+If you are just a regular businessman who can sometimes purchase a couple of 12 kg golden bars after breakfast, even in this case you will have to deal with an authorized commercial agent.
+Of course there will be an additional charge for his services.
+Gold trading is a specific type of business, not some kind of altruistic hobby or charitable activity.
+Of course you can pay for direct participation in trading, like any other businessman would.
+First of all, though, if you only plan to buy gold occasionally, these expenses would be unjustified, to say the least.
+In the second place, the final cost of gold would be affected by the right to participate in commodity trading.

-Now let us consider the situation concerning investment gold bars and coins.
-Unlike bank gold bars, most of investment gold bars are rather stamped than moulded.
-It helps to produce smooth bars with plain surface with no distinctive moulding defects and imperfections.
-However moulded investment golden bars are also available on the market, but they usually weigh 0.5 kg or more.
-Futhermore, investment gold bars have a fineness of at least 999 or 999.9, while bank gold bars have a minimum fineness of 995.
+Now let us consider the investment process for gold bars and coins.
+Unlike bank gold bars, most investment gold bars are cast rather than moulded.
+It helps to produce smooth bars with a plain surface and no distinctive moulding defects or imperfections.
+Moulded investment gold bars are also available on the market, but they usually weigh 0.5 kg or more.
+Futhermore, investment gold bars have a purity of at least 99.90% or 99.99%, while bank gold bars have a minimum purity of 99.5%.

-In order to make an investment gold bar out of a bank gold bar, it needs to be refined.
-Due to different fineness you will inevitably get a slightly lighter bar.
-The loss of weight can easily reach 0,5% (999.9 – 995).
-The situation concerning manufacturing of investment coins is pretty much the same.
-During the mintage base metals are added to precious metals in order to harden them, however gold is always preliminarily refined in order to reach a fineness of 999 or even higher.
-All the above-mentioned operations are power-consuming and include logistical, industrial and energetic expenses.
-Risk insurance and maintenance of security also come at a considerable cost.
-All these factors affect the final price of golden bars and coins.
-Otherwise gold manufacturers would have gone into smash.
+In order to fashion an investment gold bar out of a bank gold bar, it needs to be refined.
+Due to purity, you will inevitably get a slightly lighter bar.
+Weight loss can easily reach 0.5% (99.99% to 99.50%).
+The production process for investment coins is largely the same.
+During the minting process, base metals (ligature) are added to precious metals in order to harden them, while gold is always preliminarily refined in order to reach a 99.9% or even higher purity.

-Buyers purchase investment gold bars, not bank bars, so it is them who cover all the above-mentioned expenses: stamping of coins, developing their design, manufacturing of compression moulds, numeration of bars, maintenance of equipment, wages, original packaging.
+Buyers purchase investment gold bars, not bank bars, so they are the ones who need to cover all of the above-mentioned expenses: minting coins, designing their appearance, casting dies, numbering bars, maintaining equipment, paying wages, and providing in-house packaging.

-This is the exact reason why we can never buy gold for its official market price.
-More precisely, nobody in the world can buy gold for its market price.
-As it has already been mentioned, the final price is affected by the expenses, needed to take part in the exchange trades, and many other factors.
-So what is the «market price» and why do we need it if nobody can buy gold for this price?
+This is quite obviously the reason why people will never be able to buy gold at market price.
+More precisely, nobody in the world can buy gold at market price.
+As noted above, the final price is affected by trading expenses and a number of other factors.
+So what is “market price” and who needs it if nobody can buy gold at this price anyway?

-The market price is a benchmark that can be used as a basis for further negotiations.
-It is sometimes called «spot price», while all the extra charges turn into premium over spot offers.
+Market price is nothing more or less than a benchmark that can be used as a basis for further negotiations.
+It is sometimes called “spot price”, while all the extra charges turn into a premium above spot.

-As you can see, there is no dark conspiracy that raises the prices of gold investment products.
-There are only inevitable expenses needed for making investment gold bars out of uncomely bank bars.
+As you can now see, there is no deep, dark conspiracy lurking behind the price of gold investment products.
+There are only inevitable expenses required to make investment gold bars out of rather ugly bank bars.

-In summary we would like to add that gold is both an article of exchange trade and a type of currency.
+In summary, we would like to add that gold is both a tradable commodity and a form of currency.

-Comparing with other exchange trade goods, additional charges for gold are absolutely minimal.
-The price of beef or coffee on the exchange market is twice as high as the final retail price of these goods and even worse things happen.
-The difference between the exchange price of gold and the retail price of investment bars and coins rarely surpasses the 5% limit.
-With due regard for the constant increase of gold price it makes such purchases economically sound and provides good opportunities for capital investment.
+Compared to other tradable goods, additional charges for gold are negligible.
+The price of beef or coffee on the exchange market is twice the final retail price of these goods or even higher.
+The differential between the exchange price of gold and the retail price of investment bars and coins is usually capped at 5%.
+Given the steady uptrend in gold prices it makes these purchases economically feasible and provides excellent opportunities for capital investment.

-If your golden coin or bar are well-preserved and have no defects, the world market price of gold will correspond with the selling price of your particular property.
+If your gold coin or bar is kept in good condition and has no defects, the world market price of gold will be closely aligned with the selling price of your product.

 We keep and respect the confidentiality of our clients and their investments.
 Due to this reason we kindly ask you to call and agree the time of our meeting in advance.
 This will allow us to avoid any problems in case if any appointments have been already booked before with other clients.
 This will also allow us to provide a proper service specially for you in terms of full confidentiality.